 COVID-19 Vaccine in the Pediatric Population

 If you have a child with inflammatory bowel disease (IBD), you’re probably wondering if the COVID-19 vaccine will be safe for them to take.
 Most clinical trials of COVID-19 vaccinations to date have not included pediatric patients.
 Generally, clinical trials start with older age groups and progress downward.
-The FDA has recently granted Emergency Use Authorization (EUA) of a vaccine in the pediatric population (see chart below).
+The U.S. Food and Drug Administration (FDA) has recently granted Emergency Use Authorization (EUA) of a vaccine in the pediatric population (see chart below).
 Clinical trials are ongoing for vaccine use in children and adolescents.

 These are the COVID-19 vaccine trials and EUA status that currently includes children and adolescents:

 |Fullly approved by the FDA||12+|